 - What activities do you carry out during the pre-engagement, testing/assessment, and post-engagement phases?

 - Provide a background of your organization’s High Value Asset Assessments/ Penetration Testing (PT)/Incident Response (IR)/Cyber Hunt (CH)/Risk and Vulnerability Assessment (RVA) capabilities.

 - Give a scenario when you perform High Value Asset Assessments/Penetration Testing/Incident Response/Cyber Hunt/Hypothesis Generation/Risk and Vulnerability Assessments and some of your previous experience with it in the past 2 years.

 - What are the specific processes and methods used to conduct: reconnaissance/preparation/risk and vulnerability assessments testing activities?

 Quick Tips For A Successful Technical Oral Evaluation

 Sell yourself, brag about your company!
 Treat this evaluation as an interview and not an exam.

-Incorporate as much prior experience as possible into each question not just when they ask for it.
+Incorporate as much prior experience as possible into each question – not just when they ask for it.
 Give an answer then back that answer up with a past performance example your company has dealt with.

-There are over 300 companies that are very interested in submitting a proposal to get a Schedule 70 contract on these new Highly Adaptive Cybersecurity Services SINs, currently there are only 20 companies actually approved and on the SINs so the time to get on is now.
-If you have any questions regarding either the new HACS SINs (132-45A: Penetration Testing, 132-45B: Incident Response, 132-45C: Cyber Hunt, 132-45D: Risk and Vulnerability Assessments or just a Schedule 70 contract, don’t hesitate to contact us at Winvale with any questions or concerns, we are more than happy to help!
+Currently there are only 152 contractors actually approved and on the SIN, so the time to get on is now.
+If you have any questions regarding either the SIN 54151HACS or a Large Category F contract, don’t hesitate to contact us at Winvale with any questions or concerns.